tsnellgrove/dark_castle3/doc/to_do.md

 - IDEA: score() and end() should be between post_action() and auto_action() [i.e. between move 'n' and 'n+1']
 - refactor remaining app_main chain: interp, pre_action, cmd_exe, post_action, auto_action, score (??), end (?)

-*** Sort out active_gs child classes ***

-- rename active_gs to gs
-- modularize remaining GameState class and declarations (???)

-- TBD: rename active_gs => gs
-- TBD: perhaps Map, Score, and Descript are classes w/ static dicts in mehod / class and actual obj in gs attributes
-- Refactor dicts
-	- TBD: refactor active_gs.map
-		- gs will have map as an attribute
-		- subclass map_dict
-		- use __getattr__ and __setattr__ methods to make dict accessible as obj
-		- instantiate in start_up() and save in pickle in case map someday changes during game (fun idea)
-		- methods:
-			- next room
-			- use dict keys to search for item in game world (see score() )
-			- return room burt is in

-	- TBD: auto-gen keys
-		- TBD: consider auto-gen keys for all verb methods (probably not)
-		- TBD: Organize auto-gen keys together
-		- TBD: consider creating a separate dict for autogen keys

-- TBD: refactor score
-	- TBD: determine max_score from summ of all possible scores?
-	- TBD: score = class with object being attribute in gs
-	- TBD: print_score() a method of the Score class
-	- TBD: instead of a dict of score achievements w/ T or F, just have a list of score achievemnts achieved
-	- TBD: link front_gate score to opening door
-- TBD: refactor hero to gs.hero
-	- TBD: get_room() method belongs to this class ?? (or pass active_gs to active_gs.map and move get_room there ??)
-email to self on Aug 2, 2022)
-- TBD: active_gs => gs renaming; point to same obj to start with ??
-- TBD: active_gs holds list of smaller game state components? clock + scoreboard + map + printer ??
-- TBD: modularize mk_def_pkl() and active_gs ( how about gs.sboard.get_score() )
-- TBD: end() => gamestate ???
-- does creature_state really have any value?
-Maybe build hedgehog state machine before pulling the plug on this one
-	- Could simplify 'give', remove description updates from give, and instead implement them as part of state machine?

 *** Sort out prepositional spaces (e.g. Under, Nook, Hole, Bed) ***